Asier Romero / Shutterstock.com

 Dirty places smell bad.
 The solution is cleaning, so do it.

 But you don’t have to do it all at once.
 Instead, focus on just one thing per day: Empty the trash or scoop the litter box, but not both.
-Vacuum one room, and allow yourself to stop (unless you get in the zone, in which case you should keep Hoovering).
+Vacuum one room, and allow yourself to stop.

 Load the dishwasher immediately after eating.
 Sweep the entryway to keep mud and muck from being spread throughout the house.
-Start laundry before dinner and put it in the dryer afterwards.
+Start laundry before dinner and put it in the dryer afterward.

 2. Pay attention to carpets